 It contains either 12 metric or imperial sockets with no ratchets of wrenches and is a great option if you only use a socket set occasionally or as a top-up to your existing tool arsenal.
 The tools are high-quality too with the S2 alloy steel giving durability and a high torque speed which is really notable when in use.
 So if you are after a simple metric socket set to add to your tool collection then the Niko 10074A is a great option and for the price, you really can’t go wrong.

 Stanley have again adapted their ‘Max-Drive’ technology to make this socket set easier to use around corners, less likely to wear fastening and most importantly provide more torque.
-The Stanley 92-824 socket set includes 69 pieces including 30 x ¼ inch sockets, 33 x ⅜ inch sockets, 2 x drive pear head ratchet arms (⅜ inch and ¼ inch), 2 x spark plug socket (⅜ – ⅝ inch and ⅜ – 13/16 inch) and 2 x extension bars (¼ – 3 inch and ⅜ – 6 inch.
-All of these different tools snuggly fit into a blow moulded case with each part having its unique slot in order to ensure you don’t lose or forget anything.
+The Stanley 92-824 socket set includes 99 pieces including 19 x ¼ inch sockets, 19 x ⅜ inch sockets, 17 x 3/8 inch deep sockets, 14 x 1/4 inch deep sockets, 3 x 3/8 inch deep sockets, 1 x 1/4 inch drive pear head ratchet arms, 1 x spark plug socket (⅝ inch), 2 x extension bars (¼ – 3 inch and ⅜ – 6 inch), 10 x combination wrenches (SAE & Metric), 10 x specialty bits and 1 x bit adapter.
+All of these different tools snugly fit into a blow molded case with each part having its unique slot in order to ensure you don’t lose or forget anything.

 As we have previously mentioned we do have a soft spot for Stanley tools at Wonkee Donkee and you can easily see why with the Stanley 92-824 socket set.
 The black chrome finish with the added laser-etched markings makes these tools really stand out.
 For looks alone, we really want this socket set.
 Saying that the set is manufactured by Stanley which means you know you’re getting high-quality.